California 54

 California 54 is a two-part route: (1) western segment, a freeway the Filipino-American Highway (originally called the South Bay Freeway) between Interstate 5 and California 125 and (2) eastern segment from California 94 to El Cajon.

 The western segment of California 54 is a freeway.
 With the completion of the final freeway segment connecting California 54 to California 125, the California 54 freeway was renamed the Filipino-American Highway on October 6, 2007.
 California 54 straddles the Sweetwater River between Interstate 5 and Interstate 805 (separating National City and Chula Vista), then turning northeasterly toward the Paradise Hills community of San Diego and the unincorporated community of Bonita.
-The freeway is a full freeway all the way to the newly opened section of California 125 near the Jamacha Road interchange (San Diego County Route S-17).
+The freeway is a full freeway all the way to the newly opened section of California 125 near the Jamacha Road interchange (San Diego County S-17).
 It is arguable as to whether California 54 merges with California 125 between the South Bay Expressway toll road and Jamacha Road.
-A gap in the route currently exists between the Jamacha Road interchange and California 94; the gap is signed as San Diego County Route S-17 and is locally maintained.
+A gap in the route currently exists between the Jamacha Road interchange and California 94; the gap is signed as San Diego County S-17 and is locally maintained.

 The eastern segment of California 54 is a conventional highway between California 94 and the El Cajon City Limits.
-Prior to 1999, the state highway continued all the way to Interstate 8 via Business Route 54, but this segment was decommissioned as part of a statewide effort to relinquish local city streets within the state highway system to the appropriate municipality.
+Prior to 1999, the state route continued all the way to Interstate 8 via California 54 Business, but this segment was decommissioned as part of a statewide effort to relinquish local city streets within the state highway system to the appropriate municipality.
 As such, the remaining portion of signed California 54 is rather short and only connects to California 54.
-The two sections of California 54 are proposed to be connected by an expressway or freeway roughly parallel to Jamacha Road (San Diego County Route S-17), but such a highway is not even in preliminary planning stages at this time.
+The two sections of California 54 are proposed to be connected by an expressway or freeway roughly parallel to Jamacha Road (San Diego County S-17), but such a highway is not even in preliminary planning stages at this time.
 In addition, a new expressway or freeway for California 54 to bypass El Cajon to the east is planned, but such a route has not been identified.
 It is not in the current six-year construction plan.

 California 54 east: Approach from E Street in Chula Vista